trekhleb/nano-neuron/README.md

 ![Training process](https://github.com/trekhleb/nano-neuron/blob/master/assets/06-training-process.png?raw=true)

 Let's take a look at NanoNeuron parameters to see what it has learned.
-We expect that NanoNeuron parameters `w` and `b` to be similar to ones we have in `celsiusToFahrenheit()` function (`w = 1.8` and `b = 32`) since our NanoNeuron tried to imitate it.
+We expect that NanoNeuron parameters `w` and `b` to be similar to ones we have in the `celsiusToFahrenheit()` function (`w = 1.8` and `b = 32`) since our NanoNeuron tried to imitate it.

 ```javascript
 console.log('NanoNeuron parameters:', {w: nanoNeuron.w, b: nanoNeuron.b}); // i.e. -> {w: 1.8, b: 31.99}
 ```

-Evaluate our model accuracy for test data-set to see how well our NanoNeuron deals with new unknown data predictions.
-The cost of predictions on test sets is expected to be be close to the training cost.
-This would mean that NanoNeuron performs well on known and unknown data.
+Evaluate the model accuracy for the test data-set to see how well our NanoNeuron deals with new unknown data predictions.
+The cost of predictions on test sets is expected to be close to the training cost.
+This would mean that our NanoNeuron performs well on known and unknown data.

 ```javascript
 [testPredictions, testCost] = forwardPropagation(nanoNeuron, xTest, yTest);
 console.log('Cost on new testing data:', testCost); // i.e. -> 0.0000023
 ```

-Now, since we see that our NanoNeuron "kid" has performed well in the "school" during the training and that he can convert Celsius to Fahrenheit temperatures correctly even for the data it hasn't seen we can call it "smart" and ask him some questions.
-This was the ultimate goal of whole training process.
+Now, since we see that our NanoNeuron "kid" has performed well in the "school" during the training and that he can convert Celsius to Fahrenheit temperatures correctly, even for the data it hasn't seen, we can call it "smart" and ask him some questions.
+This was the ultimate goal of the entire training process.

 ```javascript
 const tempInCelsius = 70;